Selling your home with a “Full Service History”

 • An electrician who is “Part P” competent is able to self-certify work that he or she carries out at your home.
 Certain electrical work should now only be carried out by a Part P competent electrician who will notify the Council that they have carried out work at your property and provide you with a certificate of compliance.
 Make sure that you keep this certificate since an entry will now appear on the Local Search to advise that work has been carried out.

-At the moment, having this documentation to hand to give to your solicitor will without doubt speed up the sale of your property.
+At the moment, having this documentation to hand to give to your solicitor will without doubt speed up the sale of your property while selling your home.

-This article was written for an first published in the Wimbledon Time and Leisure Magazine.
+This article was written for and first published in the Wimbledon Time and Leisure Magazine.